maxendres2101/test-me/README.md

 ## Test Me

-This project can help you study for your next exam, assignemnt, test, or any form of quiz.
-Reading through material is most of the times not good enough and it doesnt stick as good.
-With this website you are able to import all the files you need to know and it will create a custom quiz for you.
-You can decide the difficulty and the type of questions.
+Test Me helps you prepare for your next exam, assignment, test, or any quiz.
+Simply reading through study material often isn’t enough to make it stick.
+With this website, you can upload documents, PDFs, websites, or any other files you need to study — and automatically generate custom quizzes based on that content.